The #1 trick to making sure your first sales reps work out?

 But over dozens of SaaS start-ups that have churned through their first sales reps, I’ve boiled the key criteria down to Just Two.
 Here’s all you need to know to qualify your first two sales reps:

 - #1 — Would YOU buy from this rep?
 Yes, you the founder/CEO.
 Later, as you add reps 3-300, you’ll find it takes a village.
 And in fact, you’ll find you end up with lots of reps that you wouldn’t personally buy from.
 Some are too slick.
 Some are too aggressive.
 Whatever it is.
 And that can work — later.
 But not with the first reps.
 Because these early leads, they’re so precious.
 If you wouldn’t buy from the rep — it will never work.
-Because you’ll never trust her.
+Because you’ll never trust them.
 And when it’s hard, you won’t know why.
 But if it’s someone you’d buy from — you’ll know what to do.
 Just help.
 Be a great “middler” and let her close.
 But if you’re second-guessing your first 2 reps, there’s about a 93.4% chance they’ll fail.
 There’s just too much uncertainty, and you’ll never let the leads go to a better place.
 To a place where they can close at a higher, faster rate.
-Don’t let yourself believe sales is some sort of mystery, that some rep you don’t understand knows how to practice.
+Don’t let yourself believe sales is some sort of mystery, that some rep you don’t quite believe in somehow knows how to practice.
 You know how to sell, at least you know how to sell your product.
 You just aren’t great at it.